Ghonamy/TOMATO-Food-Delivery/README.md

 ## 📌 Future Improvements

 - 🧾 Add user authentication
-- 🗺️ Map integration for delivery tracking
 - 📦 Backend API integration (e.g., Firebase, Express.js)
-- 📱 PWA support for mobile app experience
 - 🧑‍🍳 Admin dashboard to manage meals

----

-## 🧠 What I Learned

-- Creating a modern layout using Tailwind
-- Building reusable components in React
-- Managing state and props effectively
-- Structuring a scalable frontend project

----

-## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).

 ---

 ### 💬 Feel free to fork, clone, and customize!